Agent-on-the-Fly/Memento/README.md

 </table>

 ## 📰 News
+- [2025.09.05] We’ve added support to deploy a local LLM as the executor using vLLM, please see client/agent_local_server.py. 🎉
 - [2025.09.03] We’ve set up a WeChat group to make it easier to collaborate and exchange ideas on this project.
 Welcome to join the Group to share your thoughts, ask questions, or contribute your ideas! 🔥 🔥 🔥 [Join our WeChat Group Now!](Figure/wechat.jpg)
 - [2025.08.30] We’re excited to announce that our no-parametric Case-Based Reasoning inference code is now officially open-sourced! 🎉
 - [2025.08.28] We’ve created a Discord server to make discussions and collaboration around this project easier.
 Feel free to join and share your thoughts, ask questions, or contribute ideas! 🔥 🔥 🔥 [Join our Discord!](https://discord.gg/y4FP2EDXyX)